railroadmedia/ecommerce/README.md

 Delete an address based on the id.

+Each user can delete his own address.
+In order to delete other user's address, the authenticated user should have the 'delete.address' ability.

 Return
 - NotFoundException if the address not exists
 - NotAllowedException if the address it's in used (exists orders defined for the selected address)  or the user have not rights to access it